 Nausea and vomiting

-Nausea and vomiting are well-known side effects of chemotherapy, but some types of chemotherapy cause more nausea and vomiting than others.
-To help prevent and control these symptoms, your health care provider will prescribe anti-nausea medications and give you instructions on how to use them.
+Some (but not all) chemotherapy drugs cause nausea and vomiting.
+To help prevent and control nausea and vomiting, your health care provider will prescribe anti-nausea medications and give you instructions on how to use them.
 The anti-nausea medications you are prescribed will depend on the chemotherapy drugs you are given.

 Tips to manage nausea